Moore - Flagship Project

 Moore Uranium Property Highlights:

-- Skyharbour has option to acquire 100% interest in the 35,705 hectare (88,191 acre) Moore Uranium Project from Denison Mines, a mature uranium exploration property in the eastern Athabasca Basin near existing infrastructure with known high grade uranium mineralization and significant discovery potential
+- Skyharbour has acquired a 100% interest in the 35,705 hectare (88,191 acre) Moore Uranium Project from Denison Mines, a mature uranium exploration property in the eastern Athabasca Basin near existing infrastructure with known high grade uranium mineralization and significant discovery potential

-- Denison Mines (TSX: DML) (NYSE MKT: DNN) is a large, strategic shareholder of Skyharbour, holding approximately 11% of the shares outstanding and David Cates, President and CEO on Denison, is on Skyharbour's Board of Directors
+- Denison Mines (TSX: DML) (NYSE MKT: DNN) is a large, strategic shareholder of Skyharbour and David Cates, President and CEO on Denison, is on Skyharbour's Board of Directors

-- Moore hosts a high grade uranium lens called the Main Maverick Zone, which was discovered by JNR Resources in the early 2000's; historical drill results include 4.03% eU3O8 over 10m, including 20% eU3O8 over 1.4m at a depth of 265m in hole ML-61
+- Moore hosts high grade uranium mineralization at the Main Maverick Zone, which was discovered by JNR Resources in the early 2000's; historical drill results include 4.03% eU3O8 over 10m, including 20% eU3O8 over 1.4m at a depth of 265m in hole ML-61

-- Drilling during the winter/spring of 2017 consisting of 5,450 metres with multiple drill holes intersecting high grade uranium mineralization at the 4 kilometre long Maverick structural corridor
+- Skyharbour has carried out several drill programs in the last few years with multiple drill holes intersecting high grade uranium mineralization at the 4 kilometre long Maverick structural corridor

 - Skyharbour's hole ML-199 tested the Main Maverick Zone lens and intersected high grade uranium mineralization containing 6.0% U3O8 over 5.9m at 265 metres depth including 20.8% U3O8 over 1.5m